 Children complete projects using drawing, photography, video recording and writing on Seesaw’s student engagement platform.
 Teachers can choose from a built-in activity library to use for their lessons.
 The layout enables educators and parents to monitor students’ creative processes and evaluate their final products, which are saved in individualized digital portfolios.

-USP: Students can submit their assignments to social media and share them with teachers, friends, and parents using the company’s learning application.
-Students receive positive feedback for their quizzes, paintings, and science projects rather than accruing likes or comments on a selfie.
+USP: Students can submit their assignments and share them with teachers, friends, and parents using the company’s learning application.
+Students receive positive feedback for their quizzes, paintings, and other assignments.

 Website: https://www.coursera.org/